Protestantism: Demographics

-Protestantism is growing in Africa, Asia, Latin America, and Oceania, while declining in Anglo America and Europe, with some exceptions such as France, where it was driven underground from the 1685 revocation of the Edict of Nantes until shortly before the French Revolution, but its adherents are now claimed to be stable in number or even growing slightly.
-According to some, Russia is another country to see a Protestant revival.
+Protestantism is growing in Africa, Asia, Latin America, and Oceania, while declining in North America and Europe.
+In France, Protestantism was driven underground from the 1685 revocation of the Edict of Nantes until shortly before the French Revolution, its adherents are now claimed to be stable in number.
+According to some, Russia is another country to see a Protestant growth.

+The United States is home to approximately 20% of the world's Protestants.
+According to a 2019 study, the Protestant share of U.S. population dropped to 43%, ending its historical status as religion of the majority.
+The decline is attributed mainly to the dropping membership of the Mainline Protestant churches, while Evangelical Protestant and Black churches are stable or continue to grow.